30-Minute Quick Red Enchilada Sauce

 • Kosher or fine sea salt and freshly ground black pepper

-Vegetable broth forms the base of this sauce.
-The combination of dried spices and umami-rich tomato paste help to create that signature smoky enchilada sauce flavour.
-My not-so-secret ingredient is the fresh cilantro, which adds bright, herby citrus notes.
-It can be made milder or hotter simply by adjusting the amount of chipotle pepper used.
+Vegetable broth forms the base of this sauce, while the combination of dried spices and umami-rich tomato paste help to create that signature smoky enchilada sauce flavour.

-More reasons to love this Enchilada Sauce
+More reasons to love this Quick Red Enchilada Sauce

 Enchilada sauce that you can make at home tastes so much better than anything you can buy in a jar.
-It’s also healthier, lower in sodium and less expensive than its store-bought counterparts.

-If you’re a fan of southwest-inspired recipes, you will love this Quick Red Enchilada Sauce made with fresh cilantro!
+If you’re a fan of southwest-inspired recipes, you will love this 30-Minute Quick Red Enchilada Sauce made with fresh cilantro!

-Try this Quick Homemade Tomato Sauce (Canned Tomatoes) or this Homemade Vegetable Stock
+Try this Quick Homemade Tomato Sauce (Canned Tomatoes) or this Homemade Vegetable Stock next.

 Quick Red Enchilada Sauce. - harvestandnourish.com

-Quick Red Enchilada Sauce
+30-Minute Quick Red Enchilada Sauce

-This sauce is tangy, a little smoky and grounded in warm, earthy flavours.
+This 30-Minute Quick Red Enchilada Sauce is tangy, a little smoky and grounded in warm, earthy flavours.
 A versatile southwest-inspired sauce, it’s the ultimate topping for everything from enchiladas to nachos, quesadillas, tacos, skillet meals, soups and more.
 A simple recipe made with pantry staples that comes together in minutes!

 Total Time:25 minutes